 A short walk from the Walter E. Washington Convention Center can bring you to Bolt Burgers, which serves up flavorful Angus beef burgers, as well as chicken breasts and veggie burgers.
 Using all farm-fresh and local ingredients, Bolt Burgers makes for a fast, friendly and satisfying lunch or dinner experience.

 Shake Shack has become a national sensation with its perfectly grilled burgers, adorned with soft potato rolls, crisp lettuce, ruby red tomatoes and legendary Shack Sauce.
-You can order yours at any of its DC locations: Dupont Circle, Union Station, Penn Quarter and Logan Circle.
+You can order yours at any of its DC locations: Dupont Circle, Union Station, Penn Quarter and Logan Circle, to name a few.
 The chain is also adored for its creamy, irresistible shakes made with premium custards featuring rotating flavors.
 Everyone will want one of the juicy burgers, with hot dogs or chicken sandwiches serving as alternate options.